Language selection

 Natural gas

-Natural gas can be converted to hydrogen and CO2 via steam methane reforming.
-If CO2 can be captured and stored, the carbon intensity of the resulting hydrogen can be reduced by up to 90%, offering a unique opportunity to leverage Canada’s gas reserves to produce low-carbon energy.
+Natural gas can be converted to hydrogen and CO2 via processes such as steam methane reforming or autothermal reforming.
+If CO2 can be captured and stored, the carbon intensity of the resulting hydrogen can be reduced by up to 98 %, offering a unique opportunity to leverage Canada’s gas reserves to produce low-carbon energy.
+Methane pyrolysis is another emerging pathway, where methane (CH4) is heated to very high temperatures in the absence of oxygen until its chemical composition changes, splitting into hydrogen and solid carbon.

 Biomass gasification